shunliz/shunliz.github.io/_posts/2017-02-13-ten-year-old-googler-3.markdown

 ## 4.2.
 Facilities

-Google is famous for it°Øs fun facilities, with features like slides, ball pits, and games rooms.
+Google is famous for it‚Äôs fun facilities, with features like slides, ball pits, and games rooms.

 That helps attract and retain good talent.
-Google°Øs excellent cafes, which are free to employees, provide that function too, and also subtly encourage Googlers to stay in the office; hunger is never a reason to leave.
-The frequent placement of °∞microkitchens°± where employees can grab snacks and drinks serves the same function too, but also acts as an important source of informal idea exchange, as many conversations start up there.
+Google‚Äôs excellent cafes, which are free to employees, provide that function too, and also subtly encourage Googlers to stay in the office; hunger is never a reason to leave.
+The frequent placement of ‚Äúmicrokitchens‚Äù where employees can grab snacks and drinks serves the same function too, but also acts as an important source of informal idea exchange, as many conversations start up there.
 Gyms, sports, and on-site massage help keep employees fit, healthy, and happy, which improves productivity and retention.

 The seating at Google is open-plan, and often fairly dense.
 While controversial [20], this encourages communication, sometimes at the expense of individual concentration, and is economical.

 Employees are assigned an individual seat, but seats are re-assigned fairly frequently (e.g. every 6-12 months, often as a consequence of the organization expanding), with seating chosen by managers to facilitate and encourage communication, which is always easier between adjacent or nearly adjacent individuals.

-Google°Øs facilities all have meeting rooms fitted with state-of-the-art video conference facilities, where connecting to the other party for a prescheduled calendar invite is just a single tap on the screen.
+Google‚Äôs facilities all have meeting rooms fitted with state-of-the-art video conference facilities, where connecting to the other party for a prescheduled calendar invite is just a single tap on the screen.

 ## 4.3.
 Training

 Google encourages employee education in many ways:
- - New Googlers (°∞Nooglers°±) have a mandatory initial training course.
+ - New Googlers (‚ÄúNooglers‚Äù) have a mandatory initial training course.
- - Technical staff (SWEs and research scientists) start by doing °∞Codelabs°±: short online training courses in individual technologies, with coding exercises.
+ - Technical staff (SWEs and research scientists) start by doing ‚ÄúCodelabs‚Äù: short online training courses in individual technologies, with coding exercises.
  - Google offers employees a variety of online and in-person training courses.
  - Google also offers support for studying at external institutions.

-In addition, each Noogler is usually appointed an official °∞Mentor°± and a separate °∞Buddy°± to help get them up to speed.
+In addition, each Noogler is usually appointed an official ‚ÄúMentor‚Äù and a separate ‚ÄúBuddy‚Äù to help get them up to speed.
 Unofficial mentoring also occurs via regular meetings with their manager, team meetings, code reviews, design reviews, and informal processes.

 ## 4.4 Transfers

 Transfers between different parts of the company are encouraged, to help spread knowledge and technology across the organization and improve cross-organization communication.
 Transfers between projects and/or offices are allowed for employees in good standing after 12 months in a position.
-Software engineers are also encouraged to do temporary assignments in other parts of the organization, e.g. a six-month °∞rotation°± (temporary assignment) in SRE (Site Reliability Engineering).
+Software engineers are also encouraged to do temporary assignments in other parts of the organization, e.g. a six-month ‚Äúrotation‚Äù (temporary assignment) in SRE (Site Reliability Engineering).

 ## 4.5.
 Performance appraisal and rewards

 Feedback is strongly encouraged at Google.
-Engineers can give each other explicit positive feedback via °∞peer bonuses°± and °∞kudos°±.
-Any employee can nominate any other employee for a °∞peer bonus°± -- a cash bonus of $100 -- up to twice per year, for going beyond the normal call of duty, just by filling in a web form to describe the reason.
+Engineers can give each other explicit positive feedback via ‚Äúpeer bonuses‚Äù and ‚Äúkudos‚Äù.
+Any employee can nominate any other employee for a ‚Äúpeer bonus‚Äù -- a cash bonus of $100 -- up to twice per year, for going beyond the normal call of duty, just by filling in a web form to describe the reason.
 Team-mates are also typically notified when a peer bonus is awarded.
-Employees can also give °∞kudos°±, formalized statements of praise which provide explicit social recognition for good work, but with no financial reward; for °∞kudos°± there is no requirement that the work be beyond the normal call of duty, and no limit on the number of times that they can be bestowed.
+Employees can also give ‚Äúkudos‚Äù, formalized statements of praise which provide explicit social recognition for good work, but with no financial reward; for ‚Äúkudos‚Äù there is no requirement that the work be beyond the normal call of duty, and no limit on the number of times that they can be bestowed.

 Managers can also award bonuses, including spot bonuses, e.g. for project completion.
 And as with many companies, Google employees get annual performance bonuses and equity awards based on their performance.